 Offer wine tasting

-Wine tasting specials are a great way to attract customers who may not be wine drinkers but want an enjoyable experience at your restaurant, and the opportunity for some sort of 'experience' in drinking what they're trying out!
+Wine-tasting specials are a great way to attract customers who may not be wine drinkers but want an enjoyable experience at your restaurant, and the opportunity for some sort of 'experience' in drinking what they're trying out!

 A good example would be designing flights with three different wines you offer on your list that best represent your food menu.

+Most dining establishments typically serve their wine either in glasses or bottles, enabling guests to enjoy their preferred variety.
 A higher-end establishment might serve wines by the glass on their tasting menu with specials like flights made up of three various glasses offered alongside them.